oliverheisel/Event-analysis_manage2sail/README.md

 # Scrape and Analyse Events from Manage2Sail.com

 ## How to
-1. Create a MongoDB database
+1. Create a MongoDB database /n
    1.1.
-Create a Cluster
+Create a Cluster/
    1.2.
-Connect to MongoDB Compass
+Connect to MongoDB Compass /n
    1.3.
 Create a database named "manage2sail"
    1.4.
 Create a config file named: "dbconfig.json" (see template!)
 2. Install the requirements.txt